 Planning the trip is half the fun.
 Greater Williamsburg has gorgeous state parks and wild activities, theaters, scenic trails, museums, art galleries, a vineyard…the possibilities are endless and it is all a road trip away.
 There is so much to do you might need and extended stay to see everything—which is fine by me.

-Stay tuned for a list of our favorite places and must-see spots!
+Read this post for a list of our favorite places and must-see spots!

 11 thoughts on “Greater Williamsburg Road Trip Part I”

 This looks like the kind of vacation that we tend to do.
 We haven’t been to Greater Williamsburg yet but when we do go somewhere it is usually places that are rich in history.
 We’re not the type of family to spend a week sitting on the beach….not that I would complain if someone made me do it….we would just get antsy after the first day.
 We like to always be learning and experiencing new things

 I have always wanted to visit Williamsburg.
 It looks so beautiful and so much history.
 Definitely getting there one day.

 Williamsburg has been on my list for awhile.
 I can’t wait to read your post on the must see places!
 It has so much to offer!

 I can not wait!
 The kids are done school in less than 3 weeks and then the fun begins.

 We will be doing a lot around the province and save the sunny sandy beaches for the winter.